Phayre's leaf monkey

-Phayre's leaf monkey (Trachypithecus phayrei), also known as Phayre's langur, is a species of lutung native to South and Southeast Asia, namely India, Bangladesh, and Myanmar.
+Phayre's leaf monkey (Trachypithecus phayrei), also known as Phayre's langur, is a species of Old World monkey native to South Asia and Southeast Asia, namely India, Bangladesh, and Myanmar.
 Populations from further east are now thought to belong to other species.
 It is listed as Endangered on the IUCN Red List and is threatened by hunting and loss of habitat.

 The species epithet commemorates Arthur Purves Phayre.

 Taxonomy

 The scientific name Presbytis phayrei was used by Edward Blyth in 1847 for two young individuals captured alive in the Arakan Mountains in Myanmar.

 Phayre's langur is one of the most widespread members of the genus, but its actual distribution and intraspecific taxonomy remain controversial.
 Previously, three subspecies were recognized, namely T. p. crepusculus, T. p. phayrei and T. p. shanicus.

 Three separate species T. phayrei, T. melamera (formerly T. p. shanicus), and T. popa sp. nov. have been proposed based on mitochondrial genomes.
-Currently, the name Phayre’s leaf monkey refers to T. phayrei, residing in forests of East Bengal, Northeast India and western Myanmar, specifically, areas to the west of the Chindwin and Irrawaddy Rivers.
+Currently, the name Phayre's leaf monkey refers to T. phayrei, residing in forests of East Bengal, Northeast India and western Myanmar, specifically, areas to the west of the Chindwin and Irrawaddy Rivers.

 Characteristics

-Phayre’s langur is characterized by white coloration around the ventral, mouth, and eye area.
-The broad ring-shaped patches around the eyes resemble spectacles, contributing to the local name of “Chasma bandor” in Bengali, or spectacled monkey.
+Phayre's langur is characterized by white coloration around the ventral, mouth, and eye area.
+The broad ring-shaped patches around the eyes resemble spectacles, contributing to the local name of "Chasma bandor" in Bengali, or spectacled monkey.
 The white fur is especially contrasting with the overall deep bluish-brown fur all over its body with darker shades at the head, below the elbows, and at the end of the tail.
 There is a presence of a sagittal crest on the heads of both adult males and females, giving it a triangular shape.
 The infants have a straw-colored natal coat, making it easily distinguishable in a group.
 The average head-body length ranges from 530–580 mm in males and 495–580 mm in females.
 The tail is usually longer than its body, with an average of 700 mm for males and 750 mm, for females.
 In comparison to T. melamera and T. popa, it has a shorter tail length.
-The average mass of Phayre’s langur is observed to be around 7.9 kg for males and 6.9 kg for males.
+The average mass of Phayre's langur is observed to be around 7.9 kg for males and 6.9 kg for females.

 In field studies males and females are differentiated through the shape of the patches around the eyes.
 Female have cone-shaped white patches bending in towards the nose while males have a rounder shape.
 This shape difference causes a slightly wider gap in males than in females.